fbeljante/gifs-app/README.md

 # GifsApp

+This is a small app about generating gifs depending on the input the user provided.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.

 ## Development server